cen4010-fa23-g07/milestone-1/MILESTONE1_RD.md

     - User prompted if they would like more similar questions to their functionality.
     - Randomizies numbers from users first input onto next question.

 ## List of non-functional requirements.

-*Self explanatory, like func requirements.*

 1. Performance
-    - Fast must be fast
+    - Must be fast and demonstrate consistent performance.
+    - Usage of appropriate Data structures and algorithms where needed.
 2. Library
-    - Usable as a library.
+    - Importable and usable as a C++ library.
 3. Desktop compatible
 4. 24/7 usage uptime
 5. Usability
     - To be able to use with a relatively understandable interface.
+    - Should be simple and straightforward to understand.
+    - Should produce comprehensive results that are easy to digest.
 6. Maintenance
-    - A lot of debugging, testing, and overall modifications implemented onto our product
+    - A lot of debugging, testing, and overall modifications implemented onto our product.
+    - Usage of best code practices.
 7. Fault tolerance
     - Application will inform user if something within the system has failed.
+    - The application should not cause undefined behavior under any user input.

 ## High-level system architecture

 **Languages:** C++, Python
-**Tools:** g++, Visual Studio
+**Tools:** g++, Visual Studio/Visual Studio Code, Git

+The tooling is straightforward and traditional.
+C++ will be the main programming language employed for the implementation of the project, with Python being used for more specific purposes such as the Graphing feature, whereas C++ will be used for the general purpose programming of the project.

 ## Team